karkael64/amonite-js/README.md

  - with Throwable / Answerable response easy to use.

 ### Why would you use Amonite-JS
+ Power Up!
  1. Easy paradigm,
  2. Soft framework,
  3. Easy installation,
- 4. 3 Steps document sending and
- 5. Follow HTTP Standards.
+ 4. Follow HTTP Standards.

+ Pacify the Workspace!
+ 5. Two-way document sending (not thousands): a document or an error,
+ 6. Easy manage your endpoints with files in a directory (here called THEME), where the path match the url,
+ 7. Easy simple file sending (with no file processing),
+ 8. Easy data processing entry (by calling a file ending with ".sjs" extension),
+ 9. You can easy `throw new HttpCode(403)` (for example) anywhere in your code.

 ### Why would you NOT use Amonite-JS
  1. You need heavy control system,
- 3. You don't trust your colleagues and
+ 3. You don't trust your colleagues or craftmanship and
- 2. Expensive tool are most qualitative.
+ 2. Expensive tools are most qualitative.

 ## Start with Amonite-JS
- All Amonite engine is archived as a PHAR file.
-Put it on root, or any where :
- `/amonite.phar`

  May be you would like use it with default config.
 Then just call it like :
  ```
 const hostname = '127.0.0.1';